Brisbane: 18th and 19th centuries

 Free settlers entered the area from 1835, and by the end of 1840, Robert Dixon had begun work on the first plan of Brisbane Town, in anticipation of future development.
 The Roman Catholic church erected the Pugin Chapel in 1850, to the design by the gothic revivalist Augustus Pugin.
 Letters patent dated 6 June 1859, proclaimed by Sir George Ferguson Bowen on 10 December 1859, separated Queensland from New South Wales, whereupon Bowen became Queensland's first governor, with Brisbane chosen as the capital.
 Old Government House was constructed in 1862 to house Sir George Bowen's family, including his wife, the noblewoman Diamantina, Lady Bowen di Roma.
 During the tenure of Lord Lamington, Old Government House was the likely site of the origin of Lamingtons.

-During the War of Southern Queensland, indigenous attacks occurred across the city, committing robberies and terrorising unarmed residents.
-"Reprisal raids" took place against the "Duke of York's clan" in Victoria Park in 1846 and 1849 by British soldiers of the 11th Regiment, however the clan had been wrongfully targeted as the attacks on Brisbane had not been committed by the Turrbal themselves but other tribes farther north.
+During the War of Southern Queensland, Indigenous attacks occurred across the city, committing robberies and terrorising unarmed residents.
+Reprisal raids took place against the Duke of York's clan in Victoria Park in 1846 and 1849 by British soldiers of the 11th Regiment, however the clan had been wrongfully targeted as the attacks on Brisbane had not been committed by the Turrbal themselves but other tribes farther north.
 In 1855, Dundalli, a prominent leader during the conflict, was captured and executed by hanging at the present site of the GPO.

+In 1862, the first sugarcane plantation in Queensland was established near Brisbane by Captain Louis Hope and John Buhôt.

 In 1864, the Great Fire of Brisbane burned through the central parts of the city, destroying much of Queen Street.
 The 1860s were a period of economic and political turmoil leading to high unemployment, in 1866 hundreds of impoverished workers convened a meeting at the Treasury Hotel, with a cry for "bread or blood", rioted and attempted to ransack the Government store.

-The City Botanic Gardens were originally established in 1825 as a farm for the Moreton Bay penal settlement, and were planted by convicts in 1825 with food crops to feed the prison colony.
+The City Botanic Gardens were originally established in 1825 as a farm for the Moreton Bay Penal Settlement, and were planted by convicts in 1825 with food crops to feed the prison colony.
 In 1855, several acres was declared a Botanic Reserve under the Superintendent Walter Hill, a position he held until 1881.
 Some trees planted in the Gardens were among the first of their species to be planted in Australia, including the jacaranda and poinciana.